huggingface/transformers/docs/source/en/tasks/keypoint_detection.md

 outputs = model(**inputs)
 ```

-The model output looks like following.
 The model output has relative keypoints, descriptors, masks and scores for each item in the batch.
-The mask here is a mask that highlights areas of the image where keypoints are present.
+The mask highlights areas of the image where keypoints are present.

 ```python
 SuperPointKeypointDescriptionOutput(loss=None, keypoints=tensor([[[0.0437, 0.0167],